- Find Clubs

-In partnership with Student Experiences & Engagement (SEE), the Auxiliaries and Activities Business Center (AABC) serves as the financial home for recognized student organizations (RSO).
+In partnership with Experiential Learning & Activities (ELA), the Auxiliaries and Activities Business Center (AABC) serves as the financial home for recognized student organizations (RSO).
 The AABC serves recognized student organizations by:

 You can also download a PDF copy of this guide.

 RSO funds are established for outside entities affiliated with and residing at OSU to facilitate ease of use of OSU services.
 A RSO fund is established for maintaining funds for transacting the business of the organization.
 The balance in this fund is not owned by OSU.
 Records of RSO funds are maintained in the University financial information system and student organization balances roll over from year to year.

 An index number is assigned in order to reference your RSO fund ‐ it is the key piece of information that allows the University to identify your fund and is used for all financial transactions on campus.
 Your index number will start with MUN, followed by 3 characters and is available via the club’s dashboard in the RSO Database (Ideal‐Logic).